 Over the same period, Bernhard von Stengel, of the London School of Economics, made significant contributions in the implementation of the sequence form methods for two-player extensive games, and for contributing his “clique” code for identification of equilibrium components in two-player strategic games, as well as other advice regarding Gambit’s implementation and architecture.

-The present series of Gambit releases, numbered 0.2005.mm.dd according to release date, focuses on two objectives.
+Development since the mid-2000s has focused on two objectives.
 First, the graphical interface was reimplemented and modernized, with the goal of following good interaction design principles, especially in regards to easing the learning curve for users new to Gambit and new to game theory.
 Second, the internal architecture of Gambit was refactored to increase interoperability between the tools provided by Gambit and those written independently.
-In particular, there are many more researchers active in computation in game theory in 2005 then during the last major Gambit development phase circa 1995, and the architecture of Gambit is evolving to reflect this.
+In particular, there are many more researchers active in computation in game theory today then during the last major Gambit development phase circa 1995, and the architecture of Gambit is evolving to reflect this.

 Gambit has a number of features useful both for the researcher and the instructor: